Here is an example, drawn from an actual case, of how he works:

 “In the testing firm’s report the vehicle was accelerated in a straight line, on dry pavement, to 45 mph, at which point the tire tread came apart and the vehicle began to rotate.
 As shown in the data stream, it rotated to 75 degrees in 3 seconds at which point the data stream terminated.
 Turning the page of the report the Famous SUV was now pictured parked on its roof.
 The outriggers had failed to keep the vehicle from rolling over.
 Could even a trained driver stop the vehicle from rotating?
 Having done many bootleg turns in the days I was responsible for the Vehicle Dynamics Test Area at the General Motors Proving Ground, I doubt it.

 “One can generalize that this tire failure mechanism can cause any rear drive vehicle to spin through 180 degrees.
 If there is vulnerability to rolling over or if a rear tire hits a curb or imbeds in soft earth the vehicle can roll over.
 This tire failure mechanism should be avoided at all cost.

 “At about the same time as the Car Company was experiencing this tire failure mechanism, yaw control was coming into use in passenger cars and trucks.
-Within a few years the statistical data for rollover accident reduction with yaw control became so compelling that yaw control was made almost universal and the NHTSA ultimately made it mandatory.
+Within a few years the statistical data showed a dramatic, 69%, reduction in SUV rollover accidents.
+The effectiveness of yaw control became so compelling that it was made almost universal and NHTSA ultimately made it mandatory.

-“All of this could have been determined by a properly trained an experience forensic engineer and expert testimony could have been given that would, I believe, have influenced the duration and outcome of the case.”
+“All of this could have been determined by a properly trained and experienced forensic engineer.
+I believe expert testimony could have been given that would have influenced the duration and outcome of the case.”

 – Dave McLellan